Prosthetic Hand Manipulation System Based on EMG and Eye Tracking Powered by the Neuromorphic Processor AltAi: System Evaluation

 \subsection{Neural network deployment on GPU and neuromorphic hardware}

 Before designing the user study, we evaluated the computational characteristics of our EMG processing network on a conventional GPU and on the neuromorphic processor AltAi.
-The same trained artificial NN was first executed on a desktop GPU (RTX 4080) and then converted to a spiking implementation for deployment on AltAi.
+The same trained artificial neural network was first executed on a desktop GPU (RTX 4080) and then converted to a spiking implementation for deployment on AltAi.
 For both platforms, we measured average power consumption and mean inference latency during continuous operation.

 Prior work consistently reports that neuromorphic hardware consumes significantly less power than conventional GPU-based implementations for comparable tasks.
-Our measurements followed this trend: the GPU configuration required on the order of 50 W with a latency of approximately 5 ms, whereas the AltAi deployment operated at approximately 0.07 W with a latency of roughly 4.5 ms. This large reduction in power consumption motivated our subsequent user study, in which we examine how additional distal mass—a proxy for the heavier batteries and electronics required by higher-power systems—affects performance and fatigue in prosthesis users.
+Our measurements followed this trend: the GPU configuration required on the order of \SI{50}{W} with a latency of approximately \SI{5}{ms}, whereas the AltAi deployment operated at approximately \SI{0.07}{W} with a latency of roughly \SI{4.5}{ms}.
+This large reduction in power consumption motivated our subsequent user study, in which we examine how additional distal mass—a proxy for the heavier batteries and electronics required by higher-power systems—affects performance and fatigue in prosthesis users.